brianshumate/ansible-hoodie/README.md

 Replace *myhoodie.example.com* in the above examples with the actual fully qualified domain name of your hoodie application in your filenames.

-Note that the underscore (_) preceding the filenames is required.
+Note that the underscore (_) preceding the filenames is required and for security purposes, **you should not commit these files to a public repository**.

 ## Example Playbook